iftkhr/iftkhr/Readme.md

 I am Iftakhar Kaunain Ashhar, a software engineer from India, aspiring to be at the edge of the cutting edge.

 I work primarily on frontend development with React and React Native.
-I am exploring backend with Node.js and looking into Java and Spring.
+I am exploring backend with Node.js and looking into Java and SpringBoot.

 At present, I am working with SpiceJet as a software engineer.
 I am developing (technically leading) a new cross-platform app for our crew members.
 I developed and designed a monolithic frontend architecture that allows maximum code sharing between a React Native mobile app and a React web app!